Easy to Use

 Where does your code live?

-We currently support Bitbucket and Github.
-Use one of these?
+We currently support Github.
+Using it?
 Great, let's go!

 What does it look like?